-Financial assets subsequently measured at fair value are cash, contributions receivable, NVCC subordinated debt investments, structured note and equity investments.
+Financial assets subsequently measured at fair value are cash, contributions receivable, NVCC subordinated debt investments, structured note, equity investments and the internal loan to SARM.
 Financial liabilities subsequently measured at fair value are accounts payable and accrued liabilities.
 The fair value of contributions receivable and accounts payable approximate their carrying value due to their nature or capacity for prompt liquidation.
 The fair value of NVCC subordinated debt, structured notes and equity investments is market value, with the market value as reported by CIBC Wood Gundy.